How to Make a Desktop Application

 Launch and evolution

-Depending on whether the app is an internal solution or a commercial product, it is either deployed and integrated with the required corporate infrastructure or released to the public.
+Depending on whether the app is an internal solution or a commercial product, ScienceSoft either deploys and integrates it with the required corporate infrastructure or releases to the public.
 The second option implies that the app has an installer and is distributed as a .exe/.pkg file on the product website or published on Windows Apps Store or Mac App Store.

 If your app is published in an official web store, the store itself takes care of notifying users about updates.
-But for apps published on other Internet/intranet resources available through HTTP/FTP of file sharing, you’ll need a built-in app logic for an automated update check.
-Make sure to think of your distribution method ahead.
+But for apps published on other Internet/intranet resources available through HTTP/FTP of file sharing, ScienceSoft creates a built-in app logic for automated update checks.

 Consulting on desktop app development